Looking for a new laptop for drawing and animation is very different from searching for a normal college laptop.

 Talking of processors, the Laptops is available in Core i7 as well as Xeon E processors, with an RTX 3000 Max-Q graphics card.
 Making is the most powerful laptop in this list.

 The Asus ProArt StudioBook Pro is a dense and heavy machine and is made of thick metal from all around.
-Just holding it in hands gives you a reassuring feel.
+Just holding it in your hands gives you a reassuring feel.

 Unlike many newer laptops, it has all the necessary ports to connect all your peripherals.